 The South Yorkshire Pension Fund is a funded defined benefit plan, with the assets held in separate funds administered by South Yorkshire Pension Authority.
-The total contributions made for the year ended 31 July 2022 were £1.5m, of which employer's contributions totalled £1.3m reduced by £193k of surplus funding adjustment, and employees' contributions totalled £457k.
-The agreed contributions up to March 2020 were 15.1%, and a deficit repayment fixed monetary sum of £317k.
-The agreed contribution rates from April 2020 were 17.1% for employer plus fixed monetary offset amount totalling £62k.
-The rate for employees will range from 5.5% to 12.5%, depending on salary.
+The total contributions made for the year ended 31 July 2023 were £1.5m, of which employer's contributions totalled £1.2m reduced by £130k of surplus funding adjustment, and employees' contributions totalled £448k.
+The agreed contribution rates from April 2022 were 14.4% for employer with the rate for employees ranging from 5.5% to 12.5%, depending on salary.